nicopujia/website/README.md

 You can easily deploy the website (for free) using the static website hosting provider of your choice (e.g. GitHub Pages, Netlify, etc).

-- Build command: `npx tailwindcss -o ./src/static/output.css --minify && pelican -s publishconf.py`
+- Build command: `npm run build && pelican -s publishconf.py`
 - Build output directory: `output`

 For more details about Pelican deployment, see [here](https://docs.getpelican.com/en/stable/publish.html#deployment).